hashicorp/inclusify/README.md

 ## Testing

 To run the unit tests locally, clone the repo and run `go test ./...` or `gotestsum ./...` in the root of the directory.
 To run the integration tests, set the environment variables as described in step #2 above and add `--tags=integation` to the test command.
+These tests will create a new repo under the authenticated user, provision the repo, and create/delete real resources within it.
+Finally, the test repo will be deleted.

-These tests will create/delete real resources on the GitHub repo that you've specified.
-Make sure the repo has a `master` branch before running the tests.
-All tests are run in CI on every push, and run against the `hashicorp/inclusify-tests` repo.
+All tests are run in CI on every push, and run against a repo in the format `$user/inclusify-tests-$random`.

 ## Docker